cloudmesh-community/fa18-523-66/project-report/project.md

-## I523-E534 Big Data Applications and Analytics :  :hand:  :smiley:
-## "Do I buy or sell?" - Using Big Data to predict Stock Prices
+## "Buy, sell or hold?" - Using Big Data to predict Stock Prices  :hand:  :smiley:

 ### Fall 2018